 If you are struggling to pay your energy bills, you should speak to your energy provider as soon as possible.
 Under rules from regulator Ofgem, your supplier must help you – usually by negotiating a payment plan that you can afford.

-If you are over 60, caring for a young or vulnerable person, or having problems paying your winter fuel bills, you could get support including a free advice on fuel bills, a room thermometer and flu jab, from our Stay Warm Stay Safe scheme.
+If you are having problems paying your winter fuel bills, you could get support including a free advice on fuel bills, a room thermometer and flu jab, through our Stay Warm Stay Safe scheme.

 You might be eligible for a cost-of-living payment from the government.
 If you’re eligible, you’ll be paid automatically in the same way you usually get your benefit or tax credits.

 Find out if this payment will be made to you.